University Apartments Housing Regulations

 Unauthorized possession, use or misuse, removal, defacing, tampering, damage or destruction of University property or the property of others is prohibited.

 a.
 All residents and guests are expected to be considerate of noise levels, 24 hours a day, seven days a week.
 Noise, including, but not limited to, automobiles, voices, televisions, stereos, musical instruments, and playing in the courtyard, must be maintained at all times at a level which does not disturb any other resident or neighboring community member.
-Residents are expected to dialogue and provide reasonable requests of neighbors to reduce noise levels at all times.
-Residents are expected to comply with the requests of others to reduce noise levels at all times.
+Residents are expected to dialogue and accommodate reasonable requests of others to reduce noise levels at all times.

 b.
-Specifically designated Quiet Hours are 10:00 p.m. through 8:00 a.m. daily in all buildings and common areas, including gyms, playgrounds, laundry rooms and hallways except Weyburn Terrace and Hilgard which is extended on Friday and Saturday nights to 12:00 a.m. through 9:00 a.m.
+Specifically designated Quiet Hours are 10:00 p.m. through 8:00 a.m. daily in all buildings and common areas, including gyms, playgrounds, laundry rooms and hallways; except in Weyburn Terrace and Hilgard, which is extended where Quiet Hours on Friday and Saturday nights are to 12:00 a.m. through 9:00 a.m.
 During Quiet Hours it is each resident’s responsibility to be certain that no noise can be heard outside of their unit or in neighboring units, halls or outside of the building.

 A.12 SECURITY AND EMERGENCY SYSTEMS